forkriver/evans-11ty/src/movie/2022/allelujah.md

 ---
-title: Allelujah
+title: 'Hallelujah: Leonard Cohen, A Journey, A Song'
 permalink: /movie/allelujah/
+date: "2022-09-08T22:37:29+00:00"
 showtime:
-- 2022-10-14 7:30:00 pm
+- 2022-10-28 7:30:00 pm
-- 2022-10-15 7:30:00 pm
+- 2022-10-29 7:30:00 pm
-- 2022-10-16 7:30:00 pm
+- 2022-10-30 7:30:00 pm
-excerpt: Set in a geriatric ward within a small hospital, when news of its closure begins to reach the community, the hospital invites a local news crew to document their planning of a concert in honor of the hospital&#8217;s most celebrated nurse.
-  But there might be something more threatening to the hospital itself, more deadly than [&hellip;]
+excerpt: 'This feature-length documentary explores the life of singer-songwriter Leonard Cohen as seen through the prism of his internationally renowned hymn, Hallelujah.
+  Note: This is the correct write-up for the film.
+A previous write-up referred to the wrong film.
+We apologize for any confusion.'
 tags:
 - movie
 - movie-2022
 rating:
   rating: false
   detail: false
-featured_img: /images/featured/allelujah-scaled.jpg
+featured_img: /images/feature/hallelujah-scaled.jpg
 layout: movie
 links: false
 all_meta:
   _last_editor_used_jetpack:
   - block-editor
   _thumbnail_id:
-  - "1903"
+  - "1931"
   _edit_last:
   - "1"
   _evans_showtime:
-  - "1665775800"
+  - "1666985400"
-  - "1665862200"
+  - "1667071800"
-  - "1665948600"
+  - "1667158200"
   _evans_rating:
   - a:2:{s:13:"_evans_rating";s:0:"";s:20:"_evans_rating_detail";s:0:"";}
 ---

-Set in a geriatric ward within a small hospital, when news of its closure begins to reach the community, the hospital invites a local news crew to document their planning of a concert in honor of the hospital's most celebrated nurse.
-But there might be something more threatening to the hospital itself, more deadly than the politicians ready to shut down the place at a moment's notice.
+This feature-length documentary explores the life of singer-songwriter Leonard Cohen as seen through the prism of his internationally renowned hymn, Hallelujah.

+**Note:** This is the correct write-up for the film.
+A previous write-up referred to the wrong film.
+We apologize for any confusion.